Social Networks: Statistical Approaches

 If you’d like to take this course but are concerned that you don’t know enough R, there are excellent on-line resources for learning the basics.
 Here are our recommendations.

-This workshop does assume that participants have already taken a first course in network analysis (or have acquired equivalent knowledge through self study).
-Participants should be familiar with such network concepts as density, reciprocity, centrality and centralization, and clustering coefficients.
+This workshop does assume that you have already taken a first course in network analysis (or have acquired equivalent knowledge through self study).
+You should be familiar with such network concepts as density, reciprocity, centrality and centralization, and clustering coefficients.

 1. Analysis of hypotheses about reciprocity, multiplexity, exchange, transitivity, density, degree, centralization, clustering coefficient and other graph‐level indices